-VSO's approach to participation and governance
+VSO's approach to Participation and Governance

-Our approach includes addressing issues of gender equality that mean women are under-represented in society at all levels and therefore less able to claim their basic rights.
+VSO Ireland works with local and national governments to advocate the rights of marginalised groups.
+We aim to support the development of governance systems, structures, policies and practice that empower disadvantaged people to participate in the decisions that affect their lives.
+This includes addressing issues of gender equality that mean women are under-represented in society at all levels and therefore less able to claim their basic rights.
 We also work to tackle discrimination that other vulnerable groups face, such as young people, refugees, ethnic minorities, people with disabilities and people with HIV and AIDS.
 Our work in participation and governance also means strengthening civil society organisations and promoting peace between different religious and ethnic groups.